 - Starting Month & Year - When to start the scenario.

 - Ending Month & Year - When to end the scenario.
 This field will default to the most recently updated month.
 Please see notes on the S&P 500 Reinvestment Calculator for details on what that means for specific dates

 - Starting Amount ($) - A lump sum value invested only once at start.

 - Monthly Investment ($) - A periodic, monthly investment.
 It is not applied in the first month, but applies every month thereafter.
 (Note that the next field changes the behavior drastically.)

 - Keep it Constant - Every month will use the same investment amount.

-- Custom (Advanced Section) – Please see the Advanced Section below for details.
+- Custom (Advanced Section) - Please see the Advanced Section below for details.
 If you'd like, you can set every monthly investment manually no longer the timeframe.